-When it comes to modern weighted blankets, Gravity is one of the OGs.
+When it comes to modern weighted blankets, Gravity is one of the originals.
 It launched via Kickstarter in 2017, and it's still one of the most popular brands on the market today.
-Gravity's collection has expanded from a straightforward weighted blanket to include duvets, sheets, and even weighted robes and weighted eye masks.
+Gravity's collection has expanded from just a straightforward weighted blanket, and now includes duvets, sheets, and even weighted robes and weighted eye masks.
 But as far as the blankets go, we’re partial to the original.

-While the vast majority of weighted blankets out there have a standard quilted pattern, the Baloo Cool Cotton Weighted Blanket goes for a double-stitch pattern, which, in our opinion, elevates the look of the blanket to a more chic, mod vibe.
-So much so, in fact, we think it would look great as a substitute for a duvet.
+While the vast majority of weighted blankets out there have a standard quilted pattern, the Baloo Cool Cotton Weighted Blanket goes for a double-stitch pattern that gives it a more chic, mod vibe.
+So much so, in fact, that it would even look great as a substitute for a duvet.

 Saatva Organic Weighted Blanket

 If you want the smooth, soft feel of synthetics but prefer an organic material, opt for the Saatva Organic Weighted Blanket.
-It’s made from 100 percent cotton velvet—who knew that was a thing?!—so you get the plushness of velvet and the breathability of cotton while hitting the Goldilocks spot of comfort.
+It’s made from 100 percent cotton velvet, so you get the plushness of velvet and the breathability of cotton while hitting the Goldilocks spot of comfort.

-The blanket is available in two neutral colors, taupe and graphite, as well as two sizes: a 15-pound single and a 25-pound queen/king, each filled which are filled with all-natural glass beads.
+This blanket is available in two neutral colors (taupe and graphite), as well as two sizes: a 15-pound single and a 25-pound Queen/King, both of which are filled with all-natural glass beads.
 While this is one of the priciest options on the market (and it's dry clean only), it's a top choice for those shopping organic blankets.

 Weighted blankets can be a relatively big investment, but they don’t necessarily have to be.
-The Luna Cooling Bamboo Weighted Blanket is a great affordable option.
-With a shell made from breathable bamboo fibers, the blanket is hypoallergenic and eco-friendly, and it’s totally machine washable.
+The Luna Cooling Bamboo Weighted Blanket is a great affordable option that doesn't skimp on quality.
+With a shell made from breathable bamboo fibers, this blanket is hypoallergenic and eco-friendly, and is totally machine-washable.

-It comes in seven colors and a vast range of sizes and weights, from a kid-friendly size blanket that weighs just 5 pounds to a 30-pound king-size blanket that's suitable for sharing.
-The queen-size blanket, in particular, is the most versatile when it comes to weight: it has 10-pound, 15-pound, 17-pound, 20-pound, and 25-pound variants.
+It comes in seven colors and a vast range of sizes and weights, from a kid-friendly size blanket that weighs just 5 pounds to a 30-pound King-size blanket that's suitable for sharing.
+The Queen-size blanket is the most versatile when it comes to weight: It has 10-pound, 15-pound, 17-pound, 20-pound, and 25-pound variants.

 Helix Weighted Blanket

-For those of us who are a little indecisive about what kind of material we’d like our weighted blanket to be made from, there’s the Helix Weighted Blanket.
+For those of you who are a little indecisive about what kind of material you'd like your weighted blanket to be made from, there’s the Helix Weighted Blanket.
 One side is a velvety sheared microfiber while the other is an extra-plush fleece.
 Between these two surfaces is a sea of glass beads that bring the total weight of the blanket to 10, 15, or 20 pounds, depending on which model you purchase.

-The blanket is packed with not only glass beads, but also clear quartz, rose quartz, and amethyst beads, each of which is known for its calming, healing effects.
+The blanket is packed with not only glass beads, but also clear quartz, rose quartz, and amethyst beads, each of which is known for a calming effect.
 To finish things off, the blanket—you can choose between 15 or 20 pounds—is available in three different shades that reflect its filling.

 Layla Weighted Blanket

 The Layla Weighted Blanket sports a dual-sided cover—one side is a premium 300-thread-count cotton for lightweight breathability, while the other has a plush, mink-like finish for extra coziness.
-Quite frankly, this is probably an ideal blanket to share between two people who have different preferences when it comes to heat as the fleeced side can get quite warm.
+This is an ideal blanket to share between two people who have different preferences when it comes to heat, as the fleeced side can get quite warm.

-While the only color is a medium gray with a bluish tint, the blanket does come in several sizes: a twin version that weighs 15 pounds, a queen version that weighs 20 pounds, and king version that weighs 25 pounds.
+While the only color is a medium gray with a bluish tint, the blanket does come in several sizes: a Twin version that weighs 15 pounds, a Queen version that weighs 20 pounds, and a King version that weighs 25 pounds.

 Yaasa Weighted Blanket

 Bring on the chunky knits!
-The Yaasa Weighted Blanket is hand-knitted and upon first glance, we’d actually have no idea it was extra heavy.
-And aside from looking adorably cozy, the wide-knit pattern actually has a practical purpose: it allows air to flow through the blanket, keeping anyone beneath it nice and cool, although still comfortably swaddled with gentle pressure.
+The Yaasa Weighted Blanket is hand-knit, and at first glance you actually have no idea how heavy it really is.
+Aside from looking adorably cozy, the wide-knit pattern actually has a practical purpose: It allows air to flow through the blanket, keeping anyone beneath it nice and cool yet still comfortably swaddled with gentle pressure.

 The blanket comes in cream and gray in both 15- and 20-pound versions.
-The only slight downside to the Yaasa blanket is that it’s dry clean only, though that’s not really a dealbreaker for us.
-It’s definitely a super-cute option to style on your sofa!
+The only downside to the Yaasa blanket is that it’s dry clean only, though that’s not really a dealbreaker for us.
+It’s definitely a super cute option to style on your sofa!